Celebrate Caring award winners - Meet Kemberly Mayer

 Kemberly Mayer's call to nursing came after a 3rd grade accident.

-"I had an injury to my lip, chipped my tooth and the school nurse saved my life, you know, in my 8-year-old eyes," Mayer says with a smile.
+"I had an injury to my lip, chipped my tooth and the school nurse saved my life, you know, in my 8-year-old eyes," Mayer said.

 To limit exposure to the coronavirus, fewer staffers go into patient rooms.

-So basically, the patient only sees the nurse and possibly their attending the entire day," she says.
+"So, basically, the patient only sees the nurse and possibly their attending the entire day," she said.

 The nurses must be the eyes and ears of the whole medical team, reporting on a patient's condition.